emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

   - Existing test cases
   - Faults
   - **Test oracles**: mechanism for deciding if a test mechanism succeeds or fails, difficult to automate

+## Scripted and Exploratory Testing
+- Scripted testing: the user follows a set script when testing the program
+    - More robust testing with limited expense
+- Exploratory testing: Unscripted, unautomated, and unrepeatable testing
+    - Allows the user to explore the program freely and look for errors
+    - Can reveal test cases and specifications that can be automated

 ## Black-box Testing
   - Aka specification-based testing- use specifications to derive test cases